Best Detectify Alternative: Attaxion

 Both Attaxion and Detectify are on the more accessible side of the pricing spectrum when it comes to how much EASM platforms cost.
 Other EASM tools like Censys ASM or Cycognito would most likely cost you much more.

-When billed annually, Detectify’s basic plan ($~3,690/year) is almost three times more expensive than Attaxion’s ($1,290/year).
-When billed monthly, the same plan for Detectify starts to become even more expensive (~$420 vs $129/month for Attaxion’s Starter plan).
+When billed annually, Detectify’s Surface Monitoring ($~4,130/year) is more than three times more expensive than Attaxion’s ($1,290/year).
+When billed monthly, the same plan for Detectify starts to become even more expensive (~$465 vs $129/month for Attaxion’s Starter plan).
 That makes Attaxion a more affordable Detectify alternative.

-For this price, Detectify offers a basic plan that allows for discovery, vulnerability prioritization, remediation, and continuous monitoring of up to 25 assets.
-When we say “assets,” in Detectify’s case it means subdomains.
+For this price, Detectify’s Surface Monitroing supports discovery, vulnerability prioritization, remediation, and continuous monitoring of up to 25 assets.
+When we say “assets,” in Detectify’s case it means domains and subdomains.

 Attaxion’s most basic plan offers a higher number of covered assets – up to 40.
-But Attaxion doesn’t only count subdomains.
-IP addresses, CIDRs, and cloud instances also contribute to the asset count.
-So, it’s worth noting that this number would deplete faster, but again, Attaxion is more than 3 times more affordable.
+But Attaxion doesn’t only count subdomains — IP addresses also contribute to the billable asset count.
+So, it’s worth noting that this number would deplete faster, but again, Attaxion is more than three times more affordable.

 Both platforms offer a free trial: Detectify gives you 14 days, Attaxion offers 30.

 Overall, Attaxion is a cheaper Detectify alternative, no matter whether you choose to go with a monthly or yearly plan.
-Both tools are inexpensive when it comes to the typical cost of advanced security software.
+However, both tools are relatively inexpensive when it comes to the typical cost of advanced security software.

 Asset Coverage

-Like every EASM, the first thing both Detectify and Attaxion do is discovering the organization’s assets – known, unknown, and forgotten.
+Like every platform that supports EASM, the first thing both Detectify and Attaxion do is discovering the organization’s assets – known, unknown, and forgotten.
 For the user, the process looks more or less the same in both cases.

 First, you need to manually add root assets, which are domain names that your company owns.
-Detectify offers to do this in a variety of ways: manually, by using a Connector to a cloud service, by adding a zonefile or performing a DNS transfer.
-Attaxion offers two manual ways: by adding a text file or a DNS record.
+Detectify offers to do this in a variety of ways: manually, by using a Connector to a cloud service, by adding a zonefile, or performing a DNS transfer.

 After that, the EASM platforms perform cyber reconnaissance and find other assets linked to the root assets.